PSeON/kisi-technical-test/README.md

 - When data loading fails, "Network error" message is shown in the corner, and app periodically retries to load the data.
 - Same for image upload errors, but no retries are done in this case.
-- Custom error pages created instead of using default ones, to keep same theme.
+- Custom error pages created instead of using default ones, to keep consistent theme.

 ### Server app